12 Things To Do When Your Flight's Canceled or Delayed

 Many credit cards come with travel protection benefits in the event of a delay; some will even reimburse you if your flight is delayed a certain amount of time if you booked your ticket with that card.
 So get familiar with your credit card perks and see if you’re eligible.

 Airports are great places to go people watching and, of course, plane-spotting.
 They’re also not a bad place to exercise.
 (And, let’s admit it—you might need to blow off some steam.)
 Multiple airports now have gyms and free yoga studios.
 Phoenix Sky Harbor boasts a “Walk The Sky Harbor Fitness Trail” [PDF].

 11. Check the attractions at the airport.

-During the winter, Denver International has an outdoor ice-skating rink that’s free to use (even skate rentals are free).
+During the winter, Denver International has a free outdoor ice-skating rink.
 Seattle-Tacoma International displays more than 60 works of art and offers a self-guided walking tour.
 At Amsterdam's Schiphol airport, the world-renowned Rijksmuseum has set up exhibits showing Dutch masterpieces.
 And at Singapore’s Changi International Airport, Terminal 3 boasts a four-story slide.

 12. Cuddle an animal.